awsdocs/aws-private-ca-user-guide/doc_source/PcaAuditReport.md

    }
    ```

-1. Using the following steps, you give the ACM Private CA service principal permission to use the KMS key\.
+1. Using the following steps, you give the AWS Private CA service principal permission to use the KMS key\.
 By default, all KMS keys are private; only the resource owner can use a KMS key to encrypt and decrypt data\.
 However, the resource owner can grant permissions to access the KMS key to other users and resources\.
 The service principal must be in the same Region as where the KMS key is stored\.

    1. First, save the default policy for your KMS key as `policy.json` using the following [get\-key\-policy](https://docs.aws.amazon.com/cli/latest/reference/kms/get-key-policy.html) command: